Writing for LSE COVID-19

-Contributors should normally be studying at doctoral level, or have significant professional expertise in the subject they are writing about.
+Contributors should normally be university faculty, studying at doctoral level, have obtained their doctorate, or have significant professional expertise in the subject they are writing about.

 To help authors with the submission process, we’ve compiled a list of some of the main style issues to keep in mind when drafting an article for LSE Covid-19.